1859 - Oregon Becomes A State

-Under Swope’s leadership, great strides were made in wages, contract language, and benefits.
+Under Swope’s leadership, REU Local 192 made great strides in wages, contract language, and benefits.
 Journeyman hourly wages went from $2.80 in 1966 to $3.92 in 1970.
 All this, despite President Nixon’s wage and price guidelines of the early 70s, which restricted pay increases while letting inflation run amok.

-Local 555 begins to form!
-Starting in 1983, the executive officers of Meatcutter Locals 143A and 1011 met with their counterparts in the Retail Locals 1092, 303 and 942 to discuss a merger along the lines of the 1979 International Merger.
+In 1983, Local 555 begins to form in Portland.
+Starting in 1983, the executive officers of Meatcutter Locals 143A and 1011 met with their counterparts in the Retail Locals 1092, 303 and 942 to discuss a local merger along similar to the 1979 International Merger.

 An agreement was reached and approved by the members of all the Locals.
 The International approved the merger, and Local 555 came into being.
 The Executive Board was formed from five members from each of the five merging locals.

 5 locals, 5 sets of elected officials, 5 members each on the executive board: Local 555.